knightsemplar/celestia_analysis/README.md

 # celestia_analysis

 This is a tool for setting up and performing analysis on a Celestia Light Node.
-It's targetted at the less saavy operator with the goal of providing a simple and easy to follow solution to running and analysing a node.
+It's targetted at the less savvy operator with the goal of providing a simple and easy to follow solution to running and analysing a node.

 **Software used:**